amullick-git/news_bot/README.md

 - **Smart Filtering**:
     - Filters articles from the last 24 hours.
     - Keyword matching.
-    - **Semantic Filtering**: Uses Google Gemini to select the most relevant and diverse stories based on your topics.
+    - **Semantic Filtering**: Uses Google Gemini 2.5 Flash to select the most relevant and diverse stories based on your topics.
-- **Script Generation**: Uses Gemini to write a professional, neutral news anchor script.
+- **Script Generation**: Uses Gemini 2.5 Flash to write a professional, neutral news anchor script.
     - **Host & Reporter Mode**: Generates a dialogue between a Host (Arjav) and a Reporter (Arohi).
 - **Audio Production**: Converts the script to speech using Google Cloud TTS with dynamic pacing and prosody (SSML).
     - **Multi-Voice**: Uses distinct WaveNet voices for the Host and Reporter.
 - **Dual Schedule**: Automatically runs twice daily:
     - **Morning Briefing (6:30 AM PST)**: 15-minute deep dive.
-    - **Evening Update (6:30 PM PST)**: 5-minute quick summary (labeled as "Quick News Briefing").
+    - **Evening Update (6:30 PM PST)**: 8-minute quick summary (labeled as "Quick News Briefing").
+    - **Tech News (Morning & Weekly)**: Dedicated tech news briefing daily and a detailed weekly round-up on Saturdays.
     - **Weekly Round-up (Saturday 7:00 AM PST)**: 20-minute summary of the week's top stories.
 - **Auto-Cleanup**: Episodes older than 7 days are automatically deleted to keep the feed fresh.
 - **Episode Links Page**: Generates a dedicated HTML page for each episode listing all source articles used.